Vmateo15/Microsoft-Sentinel-SOC-LAB/detections/privileged-group-membership-detection.md

 ## Event ID

-`4732` — A Member Was Added to a Security-Enabled Local Group
+`4732` = A Member Was Added to a Security Enabled Local Group

 ## Objective